colyseus/docs/docs/state/schema.md

 **Using `npm` scripts:**

-It is recommended to have your `schema-codegen` arguments configured under a `npm` script in your `package.json`:
+For short, it is recommended to have your `schema-codegen` arguments configured under a `npm` script in your `package.json`:

 ```json
 "scripts": {